toorop/ovh-cli/README.md

 * Firewall
 	* List IP under firewall
 	* Add an IP on the firewall
 	* Remove an IP from firewall
+	* Get properties of an IP
+	* Update properties of an IP
+	* Add a rule on an IP

 ## IP
 #### List IP blocks